πŸ’Œ How to Write a Card to Someone Facing Depression

 Check out these sweet and simple ideas you can tuck into the envelope to bring an extra smile to someone’s day! 😊✨

-Support our project donating via Venmo or Paypal.
+Support our project donating via Venmo or Paypal or Patreon.

 Comments